Courses for exchange students

 Further information on German as a Foreign Language for exchange students as well as on the mandatory placement test is available at: https://www.uni-augsburg.de/en/organisation/einrichtungen/sz/fremdsprachenangebot/deutsch-als-fremdsprache/

-Each semester the International Office organises intercultural courses specifically aimed at exchange students in English and German which you can find in the module catalogue below.
+The International Office organises intercultural courses specifically aimed at exchange students in English and German which you can also find in the module catalogue below.

-We highly recommend that you take at least one of these courses as it’s a great way to connect with other exchange students and dive into German culture together.
+We highly recommend every exchange student to take at least one of these courses as it’s a great way to connect with other exchange students and dive into German culture together.

 Erasmus Learning Agreement

-All Erasmus students are required to sign a learning agreement by Erasmus regulations.
+All Erasmus+ exchange students are required to sign a learning agreement (LA) by Erasmus+ regulations.